zopefoundation/z3c.form/src/z3c/form/browser/README.txt

 README
 ======

-The z3c.form library provides a form framework and widgets.
-This document should make sure that we implement a widget for each field defined in zope.schema.
-Take a look at the different widget doctest for more information about the widgets.
+The ``z3c.form`` library provides a form framework and widgets.
+This document ensures that we implement a widget for each field defined in ``zope.schema``.
+Take a look at the different widget doctest files for more information about the widgets.

   >>> import zope.schema
   >>> from z3c.form import browser